The Ultimate Locations in Spain For Digital Nomads and Remote Workers

 - A young population: if you’re a young digital nomad, Barcelona is the best place in Spain for making friends.
 There’s a huge student population along with lots of people between 20-30 who decided to stick around after graduating.

 - Shores and sands: Barcelona is home to lots of excellent beaches, and some are only a short walk from the center of the city.
-If you want close proximity to both glistening beaches and city excitement, consider a serviced apartment in Barcelona.

 - Buddying up: Barcelona is the best place in Spain for making friends – and by a pretty big margin.
 Here, you’ll find people from around the world, making Barcelona one of the best places in Spain for remote workers keen to make friends.

 - Year-round good weather: Barcelona’s year-round climes are comfortable and temperate, with mid-summer temperatures hitting highs of 34°C and winter averages sitting at around 16°C. It can get pretty humid in Barcelona, but temperatures are never too lofty or too low.

 Broadly speaking, Spain is a ridiculously cheap place to live (by western European standards).
 But things are a little different in Barcelona, where immigration, gentrification and popularity have driven prices up.
 If you’re on a budget or want to keep a tight grip on your purse strings, you should probably look for affordable studio apartments in Barcelona city